LinkedIn Prospecting Guide [Tools & Techniques]

 Start by consulting your Ideal Customer Profile (ICP).
 It will tell you...

 - Where they work.

 - What their job titles are.

 If you don’t have an Ideal Customer Profile at your business, then create one today!
 It’s a very useful exercise - and it will help you out massively when it comes to outbound prospecting on LinkedIn.

-Once you have your ICP locked down, you can start searching for people and companies on LinkedIn!
+Once you have your ICP locked down, you can start using LinkedIn for prospecting.
 Simply click on the Search bar in the top left corner.
 LinkedIn gives you the option to search for People, Jobs, Content, Companies, Schools and Groups.

 Let’s say that, after running a search, you find a company that fits your ICP.
 All you need to do to find the decision-makers in that company is: